padrinoski/desofs2024_M1C_1/documentation/ssdlc/security-requirements/auth0_assessment.md

 - **1.11 Not Implementing Rate Limiting**: Implement rate limiting to prevent brute force attacks.
 Auth0 provides built-in anomaly detection features that can help with this.
 - **1.12 Not Using Multi-Factor Authentication**: If possible, use multi-factor authentication for added security.
 Auth0 supports multi-factor authentication.
 - **1.13 Not Following the Principle of Least Privilege**: Only request the minimum level of access necessary for our application to function.
 Regularly review and update access controls to ensure they follow this principle.

-// need to contextualize all of these risks with our application, to see what really needs to be done

-// need to contextualize the security requirements with the scope of the project.